 In addition, a product must have at least 20 unique user-submitted product reviews across the three Gartner Digital Markets web properties: softwareadvice.com, capterra.com, and getapp.com, and those reviews must be published within 18 months of the start of the analysis period.
-The analysis period for the Q3 2018 Category Leaders update is December 22, 2016 to June 22, 2018.
+The analysis period for the Q1 2019 Category Leaders update is May 9, 2017 to November 9, 2018.

 An app’s score is calculated using five unique data points, each scored out of 20, resulting in a total score out of 100.
 The ranking and scoring methodology ensure complete impartiality and independence from any relationships that GetApp has with app vendors.

 Review scores are calculated using weighted reviews collected from GetApp and its sister sites, Software Advice and Capterra.
 This score is based on average user ratings (on a scale from 1 to 5) of how satisfied users are with a product overall.
 The scoring includes ratings left within the previous 18-month period; ratings that are more recent are weighted more heavily.

 The methodology calculates the percentile ranking for each product relative to all other products in the software category that have qualified for inclusion.
 That percentile ranking is then translated into a 1 to 20 score.